 DJ Horn

-Currently a yellow belt, Dj was introduced to Sun Do about 25 years ago, when she practiced regularly for about a year.
-Life then took a turn towards building her own physical therapy business, delaying her return to the practice until two and a half years ago.
+Currently a level 5 red belt, Dj was introduced to Sun Do about 25 years ago, when she practiced regularly for about a year.
+Life then took a turn towards building her own physical therapy business, delaying her return to the practice until four and a half years ago.
 As a result of her Sun Do practice, she is stronger, more flexible, calmer, less reactive, more patient, healthier, less stressed, and has increased awareness of body, emotion and mental states.

 The practice and the journey is personal.
 Each person will get what they need from the practice.
 For Dj, it has been life changing, especially noting the difference when she started practicing a few times per week.
 She feels so much more resilient, able to manage stress, and finds it easier to stay connected to “here and now” in a way that allows her to create her life and not just react.